-In \cite{Jockusch:1972.Ramsey}, Jockusch conjectured that computable two colorings of pairs may have all infinite homogeneous sets computing the halting problem.
-Speaking in reverse mathematics, we may formulate Jockusch's conjecture as: $\RCA + \RT^2_2 \vdash \ACA$.
+In \cite{Jockusch:1972.Ramsey}, Jockusch conjectured that some computable two coloring of pairs may have only infinite homogeneous sets computing the halting problem.
+In the language of reverse mathematics, we may formulate Jockusch's conjecture as: $\RCA + \RT^2_2 \vdash \ACA$.
 This conjecture was later refuted by Seetapun \cite{Seetapun.Slaman:1995.Ramsey}.
 In his ingenious proof, Seetapun exploited the power of $\Pi^0_1$ classes in controlling complexity, which is encapsulated in a theorem of Jockusch and Soare \cite{Jockusch.Soare:1972.TAMS}.
-Seetapun's proof was later analyzed by Cholak, Jockusch and Slaman \cite{Cholak.Jockusch.ea:2001.Ramsey}.
+Seetapun's theorem was later significantly strengthened by Cholak, Jockusch and Slaman \cite{Cholak.Jockusch.ea:2001.Ramsey}.
+Cholak, Jockusch and Slaman \cite{Cholak.Jockusch.ea:2001.Ramsey} introduced two new ideas which have proven fruitful (e.g., see \cite{Hirschfeldt.Shore:2007}) and also apply to our work here.
+The first is the decomposition of $\RT^2_2$ to the so-called $\COH$ and $\SRT^2_2$; and the second is replacing a slightly more complicated forcing notion in \cite{Seetapun.Slaman:1995.Ramsey} by Mathias forcing.
 In \cite{Seetapun.Slaman:1995.Ramsey, Cholak.Jockusch.ea:2001.Ramsey}, several questions were raised: whether $\RT^2_2$ implies $\WKL$; whether Ramsey's Theorem for stable $2$-colorings of pairs ($\SRT^2_2$) is equivalent to $\RT^2_2$; and whether $\RT^2_2$ implies $I\Sigma_2$.
-Of course, all these questions are based on $\RCA$, which is a base theory for most works in reverse mathematics.
-These had been major open questions in reverse mathematics of Ramsey theory.
-The first two have been negatively answered by Jiayi Liu \cite{Liu:2012} and Chong, Slaman and Yang in \cite{Chong.Slaman.ea:2013.SRT} respectively.
+Of course, all these questions are based on $\RCA$, which is a base theory for most work in reverse mathematics.
+These had been major open questions in the reverse mathematics of Ramsey theory.
+The first two have been negatively answered by Jiayi Liu \cite{Liu:2012} and Chong, Slaman and Yang in \cite{Chong.Slaman.ea:2013.SRT}, respectively.
 More recently, Chong, Slaman and Yang announced a negative answer to the third question.